miielab/miienlp/README.md

 ![miienlp-pipeline](https://user-images.githubusercontent.com/30983820/207747948-1eb968d8-e46b-4512-8640-308487bf3c01.png)

-If you would like to know more about what each method does, please click the link below or check out the example folders.
+If you would like to know more about what each method does, please click the link in Table of Contents section or check out the example folders.

+## Getting Started

+If you are familiar with Python, please skip this part and go to Table of Contents section.
+It is worth noting that you should create a new environment in Python Version 3.7. to avoid any package compatibility issues.

+If you are completely new to Python, here are some resources to get you started:

+1. Download python
+   - We recommend the users to download and install [Anaconda Python distribution](http://www.anaconda.com/products/distribution).

+2. Create a new environment
+   - After installing Anaconda, we will create a new python environment inside Anaconda.
+Please follow the instructions here to create a Python 3.7.x environment.
+   - Then open your terminal, and type :
+    ```
+    conda info --envs
+    ```
+    to find the new environment you just create.
+You will get a list of envrionment names and their locations.
+Copy the location of that environment and type
+    ```
+    conda activate /Users/xxx/locations/of/your/environment
+    ```

 ## Table of Contents